Tyndale Christian School, Sydney: Structure

 The school is split into three educational areas: early learning centre (pre-school and prep), primary school, and secondary school.

 Early Learning Centre

 There are three preschool classes catering for children from three years of age and one prep class operating 5 days per week.

-Primary

-The Primary school consists of Kindergarten to Year 6 (K-6).
-There are four Kindergarten classes and three in each subsequent year group.
-Each class has children of similar age with the one class teacher.

 Secondary

 The Secondary school consists of Year 7 to Year 12, which is then split into 2 areas: High (Year 7 and 8) and Senior (Year 9 to 12) working towards award of the NSW HSC.